Towards a sustainable Brand Licensing Europe

 Increasing the shows positive impact on the community:

 We have identified ways in which we can work with organisations to better the local community and beyond.
 Each year, we partner with great charities to give back to the community.
-In 2016, we were proud to sponsor:
+In 2017, we are proud to sponsor:

 What can you do as a visitor?